-The following financial statements have been prepared by management in conformity with U.S. generally accepted accounting principles and include, where required, amounts based on the best estimates and judgments of management.
-The integrity and objectivity of data in the financial statements and elsewhere in this Annual Report are the responsibility of management.
+The financial statements included in Item 8 of this Annual Report on Form 10-K have been prepared by the Company's management in conformity with U.S. generally accepted accounting principles and include, where required, amounts based on the best estimates and judgments of management.
+The integrity and objectivity of data in the financial statements and elsewhere in this Annual Report on Form 10-K are the responsibility of the Company's management.